alibaba/unified-audio/QuarkAudio-UniSE/README.md

 The main inference script is **`test.py`**.
 The inference process consists of two stages:

 1. Extract hidden states from all WavLM layers and obtain a single representation by averaging them across layers.
-2. Use the language model (LM) to predict speech tokens, and then decode them into audio using **BiCodec**.
+2. Use the language model (LM) to predict speech tokens autoregressively, and then decode them into audio using **BiCodec**.

 ### Running Inference
 + Quick start